 Designed by Jaume Plensa and built by Krueck + Sexton Architects, Crown Fountain uses numerous design elements including water, light, and glass to create a unique meeting point and reflection space.

 Though not originally constructed as such, the Fountain has become an interactive summer gathering spot for families and visitors who take refuge in the space during Chicago’s humid summers.

-The two 50-foot towers project video images from a broad social spectrum of Chicago citizens, a reference to the traditional use of gargoyles in fountains, where faces of mythological beings were sculptured with open mouths to allow water, a symbol of life, to flow out.
-The collection of faces provides tribute to Chicagoans and was taken from a cross-section of 1,000 residents representing Chicago’s demographics in terms of age, gender and ethnic origin.
-Krueck and Sexton Architects constructed the fountains out of 22,000 10-pound blocks.
+The two identical 50-foot towers project video images from a broad social spectrum of Chicago citizens, a reference to the traditional use of gargoyles in fountains, where faces of mythological beings were sculptured with open mouths to allow water, a symbol of life, to flow out.
+The collection of faces provides tribute to Chicagoans and was taken from a cross-section of 1,000 residents representing Chicago’s vast demographics in terms of age, gender and ethnicity.

-Krueck and Sexton Architects is a Chicago based, internationally recognized architecture practice founded by Ron Krueck and Mark Sexton.
+Krueck + Sexton Architects is a Chicago-based, internationally-recognized architecture firm founded by Ron Krueck and Mark Sexton.
 Tom Jacobs was named the third principal in 2011.
-During their 30-year history they have completed a wide variety of projects that have received numerous national and regional awards.
+During their 30-year history, they have completed a wide variety of projects that have received numerous national and regional awards.

 Visit Chicago Public Library for more archival photos of Crown Fountain.